ixofoundation/ixo-blockchain/x/iid/spec/01_concepts.md

 Applications using this module will enable assets on Cosmos networks to be interoperable with the systems and tooling for Decentralised Identifiers (DIDs), which conform with the [W3C DID Core](https://w3c.github.io/did-core/) and related family of specifications.
 The types of assets for which this is relevant includes Non-Fungible Tokens (NFTs), Fungible Tokens, Wallets Accounts, Self-sovereign Digital Identifiers, Name Records, or any other uniquely identifiable asset type.

-Any module which perfoms IID registry functions may implement the same methods as the IID module.
-Or application modules may use the services of the IID Module to perform these functions.
+Any module which performs IID registry functions may implement the same methods as the IID module.
+Or application modules may use the services of the IID Module to performs these functions.

 Integrating IID registry functions within application-specific modules has the advantage of reducing redundancies by having the application module as a context.